Animal Husbandry

 • Draught animals are an important source of non-human labour because they are used for tilling, irrigating, transporting, etc.

-Animal husbandry in India has several advantages for the country's economy, society, and food security.
+Animal husbandry in India has several advantages for its economy, society, and food security.
 Here are some of the critical advantages of animal husbandry in India:

 • It provides livelihoods and employment opportunities to millions of people residing in rural areas.